Creating a Custom Walk-in Closet

 Shelves and partitions can be effectively arranged in a cross section view.

-- Select 3D> Create Orthographic View> Cross Section Elevation from the menu, then click and drag a camera arrow perpendicular to the wall that you would like to build shelves on.
+- Select 3D> Create Orthographic View> Cross Section Elevation from the menu, then click in front of the cabinet and drag a camera's focal point toward it, perpendicular to the wall that you would like to build shelves on.

 In Chief Architect X1 and prior, use 3D> Create Vector View> Cross Section/Elevation.